Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

 for all $x\in\mathbb{R}^d$. \item For any $\varepsilon > 0$ and $r>0$ there exists an FCNN $\phi_{\varepsilon,r}$ with realization $\mathcal{R}\phi_{\varepsilon,r}$, number of parameters $N(d,r,\varepsilon,m,M)$ and depth $L(d,r,\varepsilon,m,M)$ such that

 where $B_r(0)$ is the closed $\ell^2$-ball with radius $r$ and center in $0$ in $\mathbb{R}^d$. \end{thmlist} \end{assump}

 In the analysis, a perturbed LMC process is considered, where $-\nabla V$ is replaced by neural network approximations.
-It is then shown that under either of the assumptions in \cref{assump: nn approx} the global $L^2$-error of the approximation can be bounded with respect to the current measure at any time in the process.
-The analysis differs depending on which item of \cref{assump: nn approx} is assumed.
-On the one hand, in \cref{assump:nn_approx_a} only approximation on a ball of arbitrary radius is presupposed.
-In particular, it is not required that $-\nabla V$ can be globally approximated.
-In this case, concentration inequalities are used to bound the error outside of balls of suitable radii.
-The measures appearing in the concentration inequalities are ensured to be sub-Gaussian by a cutoff of the FCNNs via two additional ReLU layers. \cref{assump:nn_approx_b}, on the other hand, presupposes global approximation, with the error growing at most linearly and with sufficiently small slope $G$.
-While this is a strong assumption, note that the set of functions satisfying it is non-empty, since it includes quadratic potentials $V$.
+It is then shown that under either of the assumptions in~\cref{assump: nn approx} the global $L^2$-error of the approximation can be bounded with respect to the current measure at any time in the process.
+The analysis differs depending on which item of~\cref{assump: nn approx} is assumed. \cref{assump:nn_approx_b} presupposes global approximation, with the error growing at most linearly and with sufficiently small slope $\varepsilon$.
+While this is a strong assumption, note that the set of functions satisfying it is non-empty for ReLU networks, since it includes quadratic potentials $V$.
 The linear growth bound on the error is desirable since it allows to uniformly bound the variance proxies of the sub-Gaussian distributions induced by the approximate LMC process (where the drift $-\nabla V$ is replaced by FCNN approximations) by the sum of the variance proxies of the starting and target distributions.
-As we show later, this greatly simplifies the analysis.
-Somewhat mitigating the strong assumption of linear error growth, we show that \cref{assump:nn_approx_a} and an additional constraint on the Lipschitz constant $M$ of the potential gradient implies a similar uniform bound on the variance proxies.
+On the other hand, in~\cref{assump:nn_approx_a} only approximation on a ball of arbitrary radius is presupposed.
+Somewhat mitigating the strong assumption of linear error growth, we show that~\cref{assump:nn_approx_a} and an additional constraint on the Lipschitz constant $M$ of the potential gradient implies a similar uniform bound on the variance proxies.
+Before we state the main result, we briefly summarize the main contributions of this work.